 Our sushi roll is a nourishing dish with fish, cooked rice, and add-ins like cucumber and avocado.
 Each serving of our sushi roll (about 10 - 12 pieces) contains approximately 500 calories.
 This leaves a reasonable amount of space to add a soup or salad to the meal, making it a more wholesome experience overall.

-How to Prepare Ingredients for Sushi
+How to Prepare Ingredients

 1. Sushi Rice